shsagir/play-area-sync/docs/mysql-universal.md

 reviewed:      2016-10-10
 title:         All about MySQL
 naviTitle:     MySQL
-lead:          Each Hobby App comes with a pre-installed MySQL database.
+lead:          Each App comes with a pre-installed MySQL database.
 Learn how to access & configure the common database on fortrabbit.
 group:         platform

-stack:         hobby
+stack:         universal
 oldLink:       mysql-old
 proLink:       mysql-pro